-If company policy requires it, you can replace all certificates used in vSphere with third-party CA-signed certificates.
-If you do that, VMCA is not in your certificate chain but all vCenter certificates have to be stored in VECS.
+If your company policy requires it, you can replace some or all certificates used in vSphere with certificates that are signed by a third-party or enterprise CA. If you do that, VMCA is not in your certificate chain.
+You are responsible for storing all vCenter certificates in VECS.